Frequently asked questions

 - If the Support & Maintenance contract is not renewed the end user of the license is not entitled to use the newest version of the software.
 The end user is entitled to run the version of the software that was released at the time that the former Support & Maintenance contract expired (or a lower version).

-- Without a valid Support & Maintenance contract, it is not possible to transfer a license (from one device to another device or from one end user to another end user).
+- Without a valid Support & Maintenance contract, it is not possible to transfer a license (from one end user to another end user).

 - For technical issues that occur due to not having a Support & Maintenance contract in place, we cannot provide support.